Unión de Impresores de Filipinas

 The Unión de Impresores de Filipinas (UIF, English: Printers' Union of the Philippines) was one of the first national trade union centers in the Philippines, along with the Unión Obrera Democrática Filipina.
 Established in 1906, it was a national union of all workers in the printing trade intended to consolidate them into a single confederation.

 History

+The first labor union in the Philippines called Union de Impresores (UI) was first established in June 1901 by a group of printers.
+Following the establishment of other similar unions within the printing business after the UI, the UI and these other unions were united as a single group and formed the Union de Impresores de Filipinas (UIF) on either December 30, 1901 or in January 1902 headed by Hermenegildo Cruz.